Ford Puma (coupé): Gearbox and optional limited-slip differential

 The standard IB5 gearbox was strengthened on the Racing Puma in comparison to the standard models.
 It contains modified shafts, which have been shot peened to withstand the extra load placed upon them.
 This allowed a revised Power-train Control Module software to be used, allowing more power and torque to be used in lower gears.

 Additionally, Ford Racing offered an optional limited-slip differential to enhance handling even further, only 75 customer cars actually came equipped with that option from factory, but since then, subsequent owners have been known to retrofit it.

-Racing-inspired interior
+Interior

 Sparco were commissioned to provide high-grip bucket seats for improved driver control in cornering situations.
 The blue Alcantara trim used on the seats and steering wheel provided improved grip over other material types.
 The door cards, rear seats, and rear interior were also trimmed with the same material, and the front seats were embroidered with the Ford Racing emblem.